-The location of streams, rivers, and lakes within Clark County has remained relatively unchanged since 2007.
-Figure 3-1 shows the location of major streams, lakes, and watershed boundaries within Clark County.
+The locations of streams, rivers, and lakes within Clark County have remained relatively unchanged since 2007.
+Figure 3-1 shows the locations of major streams, lakes, and watershed boundaries within Clark County.
 Changes to water quality and surface water regulations are described below.